mi3nts/instructables/web/medaiWiki.md

   <p>    <p>
     <p>    <p>

+### **Protecting your page:**
-**For protecting your page,** it's important to implement a restriction on those not a member of the adminstrators (sysop) usergroup.
+It's important to implement a restriction on those not a member of the adminstrators (sysop) usergroup.
 To do so you need to make changes to MediaWiki configuration file (LocalSettings.php)
   <p>   </p>
 Like this:
   <p>   </p>